-The pavement sections presented in the table are based on a minimum 28-day Modulus of Rupture (M-R) of 550 psi and a compressive strength of 3,000 psi.
+The concrete pavement section is based on a minimum 28-day Modulus of Rupture (M-R) of 550 psi and a compressive strength of 3,000 psi.
 The third point method of testing beams should be used to evaluate modulus of rupture.
 The concrete mix design should contain a minimum cement content of 5.5 sacks per cubic yard.
-Recommended maximum and minimum values of slump for pavement concrete are three (3) inches and one (1) inch, respectively.
+Recommended maximum and minimum values of slump for pavement concrete are three inches and one inch, respectively.